KadenBiel/123Lethal/README.md

 ### Github Fork

-You will need git installed on your pc
     1. Create your own [fork](https://github.com/KadenBiel/123Lethal/Fork) on Github, this will make things 1000x easier when dealing with multiple developers.
     2. Clone your fork (`git clone <insert your link here>`)

 ### Setup Script

-After copying this repo for yourself, run [SETUP-PROJECT.py](/SETUP-PROJECT.py) from the command-line like this: `python SETUP-PROJECT.py` (Or you can run it from your file manager on Linux).
+After cloning your fork, run [SETUP-PROJECT.py](/SETUP-PROJECT.py) from the command-line like this: `python SETUP-PROJECT.py` (Or you can run it from your file manager on Linux).
 Note that you will have to have Python installed.
 - First, the setup project will copy DLL files over to `UnityProject/Assets/Plugins` directory so we can build our Asset Bundles without any errors.
     - Make sure have [HookGenPatcher](https://thunderstore.io/c/lethal-company/p/Evaisa/HookGenPatcher/) installed and have run the game at least once!
 This is needed for MMHOOK dll files.
 - Second, it will run `dotnet tool restore` in the `Plugin` folder to locally install Unity Netcode Patcher & Thunderstore CLI.